LaleskaSalles/med/README.md

 * Maven: Dependency manager used to organize the project and its libraries.
 * IntelliJ IDEA: An integrated development environment (IDE) used to write, test, and debug the code.
 * Postman: A tool for testing the developed RESTful APIs, allowing verification of correct interaction between different parts of the system.
+* MySQL: Relational database management system used to store data.

 # Funcionalidades/Features
 * O projeto Med inclui as seguintes funcionalidades: